caiannello/Pugputer6309/Hardware/V9958 Video Card/README.md

 I haven't put any hardware out yet, though, so I'm not married to the V9958, and I have a strong suspicion that a single Raspberry Pi Pico W could replace both the video card and the VIA card to provide graphics, sound, SD card, and WLAN?

 I have a Pimaroni "Pico Demo" board which does 15-bit RGB VGA, stereo sound, and SD card!
-I expect I'd need to give up some of that color depth in order to allocate an interface to the Pugputer bus.
-I don't know if the Pico has enough oomph in its PIO's to handle video, I2S, SD Card, WLAN, and bus transactions at the same time, though?
+I expect I'd need to give up some of that color depth in order to allocate an interface to the Pugputer bus, but I don't know if the Pico has enough oomph in its PIO's to handle video, I2S, SD Card, WLAN, and bus transactions at the same time?
 If someone has the know-how to weigh in on this possibility and maybe sketch out a bus interface and some pseudocode, I would be very grateful!
 I'm at caiannello at rhymes-with-moogle-pot-calm.  <3

 ## Video Card Layout and Schematic